LXC-9349/pjfun-blog/README.en.md

 PJ Blog is a zero-backend, purely static, top-tier animated, globally instant-loading modern personal blog system.
 Built with the latest front-end technology stack, it features responsive design, dark mode, smooth scrolling, rich animations, and many other modern characteristics, allowing you to easily own a high-performance technical blog.

-Simply place `.md`, `.html`, or `.txt` files in the `public/content` directory → run `pnpm build` → deploy to any static site hosting service, and you’ll have your own top-tier technical blog.
+Simply place `.md`, `.html`, `.txt`, PDF, Word, or Excel files in the `public/content` directory → run `pnpm build` → deploy to any static site hosting service, and you’ll have your own top-tier technical blog.

 ## 🚀 Tech Stack